mubashir-irfan/rb_hackfest_swvl_3/backend/README.md

 # Hackfest Challenge — Backend

-NextJS template based backed API for Vercel Cloud.
+NextJS backed API for Vercel Cloud.

 See the API related files in pages/api